italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - **Body**
       - **Description**
     * - *201 Created*
-      - Status Attestation response
+      - Status Assertion response
-      - The Status Attestation has been successfully created and it has been returned.
+      - The Status Assertion has been successfully created and it has been returned.
     * - *400 Bad Request*
       - Error code and description
       - The issuer cannot fulfill the request because of invalid parameters.